Kechacarl/Horizon-Financial-Services-Policy/README.md

 Control: Implementing controls and safeguards to reduce the risk.
 This is the most common approach and includes measures like employee training, enhanced security protocols, and system redundancy.

 2.4.
-Risk Monitoring & Reporting
+Risk Monitoring & Reporting:

 Identified risks and their mitigation strategies will be continuously monitored.
 The Risk Management Committee will provide regular reports to the Board of Directors, detailing the current risk landscape and the effectiveness of our controls.

-3. Incident Response Plan
+3. Incident Response Plan:

 An incident is an event that compromises the integrity, confidentiality, or availability of the organization's systems or data.
 Our response plan is designed to contain, manage, and recover from such events with minimal disruption.

 3.1.
-Phases of Response
+Phases of Response:

 The incident response process is divided into six phases:

 Preparation: This includes training staff, having a clear communication plan, and maintaining a contact list of all key personnel and external partners (e.g., legal counsel, IT forensics).